-First, implementing some “play rules” that are communicated regularly to the child, make peer requirements easier to implement in the classroom.
+Implementing some “play rules” that are communicated regularly to the child, make peer requirements easier to implement in the classroom.

-They must ask friends to play a range of different activities each day.
+The child must ask friends to play a range of different activities each day.

-They must play in a wide-range of activities each day (an idea or the friend’s idea)
+The child and the friend should play in a wide-range of activities each day (an idea or the friend’s idea)

 1. Create a “My School Wall”

-2. Reinforce Independence & Compliance With Routines.
+2. Reinforce Independence and Compliance With Routines.

-3. Getting to Know My Friends’ Names
+3. Getting to friends' names

 Go through the alphabet to guess the names that start with a specific letter.
 “Whose name starts with (letter)?”